Itay-gradenwits/BIU-CTF-DirtyCow/SquirrelsDB3.0/README.md

 So how can we make the search faster?
 Well the answer, of course, is *Binary Search*.
 If we do ```substr(EMAIL, x, 1) < guess``` where guess is the middle of the ascii chars which are left, we can find the character at index x of the flag in log(256)= 8 checks.
-And of coure the *biuCTF{}* characters we don't need to find, so finding the dlag will take in total about 20x8=160 checks.
+And of coure the *biuCTF{}* characters we don't need to find, so finding the flag will take in total about 20x8=160 checks.

 So using the command
 ```